The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 Map of Lisbon Downtown Walking Itinerary

-The 13 Must-Sees in Downtown Lisbon
+The 13 Things to Do in Downtown Lisbon

 We’ll start at Marques de Pombal metro station, an easily reached station if you are anywhere in town or even at the airport.
 From there we’ll explore the city and it’s landmarks down toward the water.